Sunday, January 15, 2023

 I always thought that anger was a wasted emotion as it didn't serve to help us in any way.
 Some would say that it helps to get our frustrations out.
 That may well be, but how does one channel anger when it takes such control.
 It makes everything else we know and feel confused, and logic seems to be shoved into a corner.
 Someone or something has occupied our mind with a negative signal that just rages though us.
 How utterly uncomfortable when rage reaches out to harm people who have done us no harm.
 Certainly this emotion needs to be validated in some way.

-I see people dissatisfied with what is within their paths, comfort zone.
+I see people dissatisfied with what is within their paths, their comfort zones.
 "How dare they defy my own train of thought, deny me what's MINE!"
 We forget that we are not all alike, and yet, we seem to want the same things; comfort, food, shelter, harmony.
 Sometimes anger takes over all other emotions.....and for many of us leading us down a really bad path, resulting in group shark frenzy, rage, fury, almost a thirst for blood.
 "You DEFY my orders, my authority, my needs?"
 And a riot ensues.
 I don't believe riots are good for anyone.

 I believe peaceful protests are good, without weapons, and without blocking public roads and streets.
 How in the world would an ambulance or police get to you if you are injured?
 And, I believe mass mailings to our public servants (Mayors, Governors, Presidents, etc.) will make a difference.
 There are so many venues for this.
 They are our public servants.
 They want to keep their jobs, and they want to be re-elected.

 I see unbridled rage and anger every day on the news and rude, thoughtless behavior of people who seem to have on blinders to anyone else in their path.
-I see their negativeness and their brutal destruction of their own towns and properties.
+I see their negative views and their brutal destruction of their own towns and properties.
 But on the other hand I have witnessed huge kindnesses of people who have compassion for others.
 There should be more of this from all of us.
 I do catch myself being judgmental, when I should be much more objective.
 I don't know their story.
 I believe the media deliberately stokes anger in all of us just for a story.
 They want to keep the public watching, so it has become a "one-upmanship" enterprise to keep you watching what each media has to say.

 I don't have much of a temper, and usually just stuff it (anger) down.
 Anger is a very uncomfortable emotion for me.
 So, I'll continue looking inward to validate my own anger, try to channel it in a positive way, and then LET IT GO!
 I don't live there any more.
 Help me to do good for all instead of being judgmental.
 Let me be a person I admire and can be proud of.
 Help me be kind and understanding of others.
 I must move on and, I have better things to do.